nokotamustang/PersonalPortfolio/README.md

 The system was able to measure the percentage of broken rice from 25,000 grains in a moving stream within 5 minutes.
 Evaluation of a series of 12 measurements of 25,000 rice grains each experiment, repeated with two varieties of rice.
 Observations were made of a mean error of broken rice estimation without correction factor applied is 0.12%, and with correction factor applied is -0.57%.

-## Computer Vision for Object Separation of Grains - 2008 to 09
+## Computer vision for object separation of grains - 2008

 I completed a one-year research project on ‘Separation of Touching Objects’ in an image, and then produced a solution to the problem for organic matter such as touching rice grains.

 ![Object Separation](./img/bs_os2.PNG)

-## Computer Vision for Food Optical Sorting - 2007 to 08
+## Computer vision for food optical sorting - 2007

 I worked as an image processing engineer to advance the technology of optical sorting machines for food.